 In my keynote presentations and the workshops that I lead I speak to the principle and the visual of a puzzle.
-Living life can be likened to a puzzle.
+Living life can be likened to putting together a jizsaw puzzle.

 The puzzle is made up of individual pieces, that by themselves may make little sense, but collectively they create a beautiful story.
 Each individual puzzle piece created by a different set of circumstances, lessons, opportunities and possibilities.

-What I have found is that I can create density in my life.
+What I have found is that I can create destiny in my life.

 Living life can be likened to the creation of a tapestry.
 One side only showing jumbled threads, while on the other side something of great worth and value is being designed.
 Each thread woven together intricately.
 Each thread given to empower.
 Each thread birthing hope.